newcat/baklavajs/docs/nodes.md

 or [getOptionValue](api.md#Node+getOptionValue) methods.

 There are prebuilt options that can be used:
+- [CheckboxOption](options/checkbox.md): A checkbox for setting boolean values
 - [InputOption](options/input.md): A simple text field
+- [NumberOption](options/number.md): A numeric up/down field for numeric values
 - [SelectOption](options/select.md): A dropdown select
 - [TextOption](options/text.md): Displays arbitrary strings

+These options are under the `Options` namespace.
+For usage examples, see the code snippets above.

 ## Calculation